maxofbritton/Raspberry-Pi-4x4-in-Schools-Project/README.md

 To  enable I2C on the ADXL345 chip, solder the 'CS' hole to the '3v3' hole.

-When you are finished, your loom should look something like this.

 # INSERT IMAGE HERE!!!!

 #### Buzzer
 [**Small Enclosed Piezo w/Wires**](https://www.adafruit.com/products/1740)

-# INSERT IMAGE HERE
-Simply solder the wires to your connections on the raspberry pi.
+Simply solder the wires on the buzzer to your connections on the raspberry pi.

 #### LED Loom

 [**Through-Hole Resistors - 220 ohm 5% 1/4W - Pack of 25**](https://www.adafruit.com/products/2780)
 [**Diffused White 3mm LED**](https://www.adafruit.com/products/778)

-# INSERT IMAGE HERE

 On two LED's, solder two 220 ohm resistors to the positive ends.
 Then, solder you wire connection to your two LED connections on the pi.
 Next, solder two wires to the negative ends of the LEDs.
 Then, solder these two wires together, and solder this connection to your LED ground pin.
 You will have three individual pin connections to the pi.
 Finally, wrap the connections in electrical tap.
-Your finished result should something like the loom in the image above.

 #### GPIO pin setup
 Each of the GPIO pins will be referenced to in the BMC Format.